Sick0stro/ocean_integrity/README.md

 - We store `tonnage_tons` as the source of truth (you send tonnes).
 We also fill `weight_kg` for deployments where the column is NOT NULL.
 - `status` transitions: `new|updated` → `submitted` or `failed`.
+- `human_verified` tracks manual verification status for quality control workflow.
+- `verified_at` records the timestamp when human verification was completed.
+- Dashboard analytics are calculated from verified documents only (`human_verified = true`).

 ### API endpoints (server)